manolomarques/ConstrutorPya/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-name: Criação de branch
-about: necessário dividir etapas do curso
+name: Feature request
+about: Suggest an idea for this project
 title: 'Criação de branch'
 labels: 'branch, etapas'
 assignees: 'Mano'

+---